AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-datahub/sign-in-out-cnnxt.md

 uid: sign-in-cnnxt.md
 ---

-# Sign in to and out of AVEVA™ Connect
+# Sign in to AVEVA™ Connect and open AVEVA™ Data Hub

-This topic explains how to sign in to and out of AVEVA™ Connect for the following types of accounts:
+This topic explains how to sign in to [AVEVA™ Connect](https://connect.aveva.com/) for the following types of account and then launch the AVEVA™ Data Hub service:

 * [Single user sign-in](#single-user-sign-in)
 * [Corporate sign-in: Federation for single sign-on](#corporate-sign-in:-federation-for-single-sign-on)